Valinor13/holbertonschool-web_dart/0x02-dart-classes/README.md

-Web Dart - Function
+Web Dart - Classes
 =============

-The Function project is an introductory to the Dart programming language functions and logic.
+The Classes project is an introductory to the Dart programming language classes: attributes & methods.

 Usage
 -----

 ```
-dart [filename]-main.dart
-dart [filename]-main.dart [integer] [integer]
+dart []-main.dart
 ```

 Contributing